nevaehRen/nevaehRen.github.io/index.md

 {% capture text %}

 We found as the minority cell types, δ and α cells form the core regulatory network for the robust rhythmicity of the entire islet.
+The design principle of the islet, characterized by a minority of regulators and a majority of followers, may extend to other biological systems with similar hierarchical organization, such as in the heart and brain.

 {%
   include button.html